A7iT/Pixel-Coin-Hunting/README.md

-# Pixel Coin Collector
+# Pixel Coin Hunting

-**Pixel Coin Collector** is a fast-paced 2D arcade-style game built with the **Godot Engine**.
+**Pixel Coin Hunting** is a fast-paced 2D arcade-style game built with the **Godot Engine**.
 Play as a pixelated hero on a mission to grab as many coins as possible while dodging obstacles and enemies.
 With retro visuals, tight controls, and addictive gameplay, it's a coin-chasing rush from start to finish!

 ## Features